-In today’s busy and hurried world, getting enough quality sleep may seem like a dream.
-But driving while drowsy affects a driver’s brain similarly to driving drunk.
-Reduced reaction time and impaired judgment place other drivers at risk for serious harm.
-If you’ve been seriously injured by a drowsy driver, a car accident attorney can help you explore your options.
+In today’s busy and hurried world, getting enough sleep may seem unattainable.
+However, drowsy driving can cause reduced reaction time and impaired judgment, placing other drivers at risk for serious harm.
+If you’ve been seriously injured by someone who was drowsy driving, contact a car accident lawyer who can help you explore your options.
 While each case is different, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.

 Not all drivers who experience fatigue actually fall asleep behind the wheel.
 Driving while drowsy places drivers at twice the risk of making performance errors than non-drowsy drivers, even if they stay awake.
 All it takes to change your life forever is a fatigued driver crashing into you on the road, as you cross the street, or while riding your bicycle.

-Traumatic brain injury (TBI) – A bump, blow or jolt to the head, or a penetrating head injury, can result in a traumatic brain injury.
+A bump, blow, or jolt to the head, or a penetrating head injury, can result in a traumatic brain injury.
 The Centers for Disease Control (CDC) reports that a TBI can range from mild to severe.
 The more severe the injury, the worse the impact on basic functions, including:

-Internal injuries – Even if you feel fine immediately following an accident, accept medical attention.
+Even if you feel fine immediately following an accident, accept medical attention.
 Internal injuries such as internal bleeding or organ damage aren’t easy to detect right away.
 Only a trained medical professional and hospital tests can determine if you have internal injuries.
-Never underestimate the impact of a violent collision on your body.
-Be safe rather than sorry and seek medical attention right away.
+Never underestimate the impact of a violent collision on your body; seek medical attention right away after a car accident.

 The inability to return to a job you love or to participate in activities you once enjoyed can lead to depression.
 Drivers who don’t care about the safety of those with whom they share the road are negligent.
 If you’ve experienced a serious, life-changing accident because of another driver’s choice to get on the road fatigued, discuss your case with a personal injury attorney.

-Anyone who operates a motor vehicle is at risk for drowsy driving.
-Sleep is essential for our daily lives and a lack of rest is downright dangerous.
+Anyone who operates a motor vehicle is at risk for a drowsy-driving crash.
+Sleep is essential for our daily lives, and a lack of rest is downright dangerous.
 A few examples of drivers most at risk for falling asleep behind the wheel include:

 Drivers who work a night shift – Adjusting to different work schedules can interrupt a person’s normal sleep habits.
 For drivers who have difficulty sleeping during the day, the end of a night shift generally leaves them exhausted.
 A commute home can turn deadly if a driver drifts off to sleep and into the opposite lane.

-Drivers with an undiagnosed sleep disorder – Many drivers get behind the wheel unaware they have an undiagnosed sleep disorder.
-Problems such as obstructive sleep apnea, insomnia, and narcolepsy increase the risk of daytime sleepiness.
+Drivers with undiagnosed or untreated sleep disorders – Many drivers get behind the wheel unaware they have an undiagnosed sleep disorder.
+Problems such as obstructive sleep apnea, insomnia, and narcolepsy impede healthy sleep and increase the risk of daytime sleepiness.

-Drivers taking medications that make them sleepy – Certain prescription medications and over-the-counter drugs come with warning labels about driving while taking the medication.
-Many drivers ignore the warnings thinking a cup of coffee can help them to stay alert.
+Drivers taking medications that make them sleepy – Certain prescription medications and over-the-counter medications, including some sleep medicine, come with warning labels about driving while taking the medication.
+Many drivers ignore these warnings, thinking a cup of coffee can help them to stay alert.
 Risking a drive to the store or work while drowsy from medication is reckless behavior.

 Any driver who chooses to delay rest for any reason is a danger behind the wheel.
 No amount of caffeine, loud music, or fresh air can keep a drowsy driver awake or alert enough to be safe behind the wheel.

 Everyone gets tired at some point during the day.
-When a driver knows they are sleepy but chooses to get behind the wheel anyway, that’s reckless behavior.
-Trying to trick themselves into staying awake doesn’t work—the body can only fight sleep for so long.
+When a driver knows they are driving drowsy but chooses to get behind the wheel anyway, that’s reckless behavior.
+Trying to trick themselves into staying awake while trying to pay attention to the road is an extremely bad idea since the body can only fight sleep for so long.

-When a driver does drift off to sleep, they rarely remember what happened.
-This is why law enforcement often has a difficult time listing fatigue as an accident’s primary cause.
+When a driver does fall asleep at the wheel, they rarely remember what happened.
+For this reason, law enforcement often has a difficult time listing fatigue as an accident’s primary cause.
 Unless the driver admits to feeling drowsy before the crash, chances are fatigue won’t make it into the accident report.

 The true number of accidents involving drowsy and fatigued drivers may never be known.
 A study by the AAA Foundation for Traffic Safety estimates that 328,000 drowsy driving crashes occur each year— more than three times the police-reported number.
 The study also found that 109,000 of those crashes resulted in injury and more than 6,000 resulted in fatalities.
 Researchers associated with the study estimate that fatalities from drowsy driving crashes are 350 percent greater than reported.